 Software companies all over the world have a specific challenge.
 It is one that we see them consistently struggle with – and no wonder.
 It is not an easy job.

-Marketing high-tech products is tricky business.
+Marketing high-tech products is a tricky business.
 Not only do customers face a multitude of adoption quandaries, but investing in a new technology, dealing with switching costs, choosing between alternatives and/or investing in a completely new technology is actually quite a daunting prospect.
 To add to this pressure, the cost of choosing the wrong technology is high – both in the financial sense, as well as the workload involved for the relevant staff.

 All of this results in high levels of uncertainty about software choices – uncertainty that we, as software marketers, need to allay.